SanjayMahara12/NodJS/README.md

 - npm install -g .   //one the env update for command is done then this line is needed to run again<br/>

 - healthpac storageinfo  //this will do the same as "node ./bin/index.js storageinfo" but as a command
-- healthpac gridinfo 1  //calling a parameterised data
+- healthpac poolinfo 1  //calling a parameterised data